-In August, the State of Wisconsin approved a commitment of \$99 million, subject of the finalization of deal documents, for acquisition of their share of the building.
+In August, the State of Wisconsin approved a commitment of \$99 million, subject to the finalization of deal documents, for acquisition of their share of the building.
 While each tenant would acquire their share of the building, the State and County would jointly manage the Condo Association, sharing in common area and overall building management.
+The terms of the relationship with the State will be outlined in Condo Association By-Laws and operational agreements directly between the State and County with both groups seeking to create efficient and cost-effective solutions.
+The Condo Association is set to ground lease the property from MCW for no base fee.
+The Condo Association will share in any assessments associated with operations, infrastructure and utilities operated by the MRMC.